Eartheater (musician): Collaborations

 In addition to her solo work, Eartheater has collaborated with artists like Show Me the Body and Moor Mother.

+In 2019, Eartheater and the experimental duo LEYA released the Angel Lust EP together.
+They had previously collaborated on the track "666" off the duo's 2018 album The Fool.

-She also contributed guitar on the 2019 Caroline Polachek single "Ocean of Tears" and has covered Mazzy Star's Fade into You with Sega Bodega on Reestablishing Connection, a cover project benefiting the AIM COVID-19 Crisis Fund.
+She also contributed guitar on the 2019 Caroline Polachek single "Ocean of Tears" and has covered Mazzy Star's "Fade into You" with Sega Bodega on Reestablishing Connection, a cover project benefiting the AIM COVID-19 Crisis Fund.

-In November 2022, Madonna's daughter Lourdes Leon released her debut EP Go, executively produced by Eartheater, under the moniker Lolahol via Chemical X. In 2025, she has enlisted the British singer and DJ Shygirl for two of her new songs, namely "Shark Brain" and "Dolphin".
+In November 2022, Madonna's daughter Lourdes Leon released her debut EP Go, executively produced by Eartheater, under the moniker Lolahol via Chemical X. The same year, Eartheater and the American producer LSDXOXO released the song "Demons".

+In 2025, she enlisted British singer and DJ Shygirl for two of her songs, "Shark Brain" and "Dolphin".
 In the same year, she was also credited as a producer for FKA Twigs' album Eusexua and performed background vocals for its title track.
+She was also featured in the alternate version of "Striptease" from the reissue of Twigs' album.